 Morocco can be painfully hot in summer reaching up to 40 degrees Celsius.
 The valleys and canyons around the Atlas Mountains are most beautiful in spring.
 At this time, the lush green crops contrast beautifully with the red rock.
 However, in winter and early spring, the passes over the mountains can still be covered in snow making them impassable.

-So we suggest you plan your visit from late-March to early May.
+So we suggest you plan your visit from late March to early May.
 At this time, the roads should be open and the temperatures not too high.

 After the summer temperatures drop, mid-September to mid-October can also be a good time to visit.
 However, the green valley floor will not be as vibrant as in spring.

 While not essential it is also worth avoiding Ramadan.
 Morocco is a very religious country with strict adherence to fasting.
 This means that local cafes and services are often closed during the day.
-For 2020 Ramadan will be from 23 April to 23 May.
-For 2021 it will be from 12 April to 11 May.

 We have been to Morocco three times and this is our pick of what to do in 10 days in Morocco.
 The result is an action-packed 10-day itinerary.
 There is not a lot of downtime but many truly remarkable experiences.